saqlain11/Task-Management/README.md

 ## Start project

-To start the project,run the following command
+To start the project, run the following command

 ```bash
   npm start